mbreed-author/mbreed-author.github.io/index.md

 <br/>
 <br/>

 Intrigued? **Click the button below to join my Readers Club and receive your free download of the first six chapters**.
-You will also get an email when the full novel is published, so you can obtain it during the introductory discount.
+You will also get an email when the full novel is published, so you can obtain it during the introductory discount period.
+I'll also let you know when a new batch of background footnotes appears on this website.
 I won't pass on your email, or use it for anything else.

 [Send me my free download](http://cm.pn/4bc0){:.btn .center}{:target="_blank"}